Skip to page content

 • Specialist initiated or advised (without Shared Care Guideline)

-liquid – patients who are unable to swallow tablets and where Episenta® is not appropriate.
+Patients who are unable to swallow tablets and where granules are not appropriate.

 Please note that the use of valproate in females of childbearing age must be carefully considered due to the high risk of foetal abnormalities, and the Pregnancy Prevention Programme guidance followed.